-Preliminary evidence means the applicant has submitted up to two outcome evaluation reports that evaluated the same intervention described in the application and yielded positive results on one or more key desired outcomes of interest as depicted in the applicant's logic model.
+Preliminary evidence means the applicant has submitted up to two outcome evaluation reports (nonexperimental) that evaluated the same intervention described in the application and yielded positive results on one or more key desired outcomes of interest as depicted in the applicant's logic model.
 The outcome evaluations may either have been conducted internally by the applicant organization or by an entity external to the applicant.
-The study design must include pre and post-assessments without a comparison group or a post-assessment comparison between intervention and comparison groups.
-In some cases a retrospective prepost assessment may be considered, but its use must be justified in the text of the evaluation report.
+The study design must include pre- and post-assessments without a statistically matched comparison group or a post-assessment comparison between intervention and comparison groups.
+In some cases, a retrospective pre-post assessment may be considered, but its use must be justified in the text of the evaluation report.

-CNCS grantees recompeting for their third competitive grant cycle are required to submit an evaluation report of their CNCS funded program.
-The CNCS-required evaluation report may count towards one of the two reports allowed for the Preliminary evidence tier or may be submitted in addition to this.
+AmeriCorps grantees recompeting for their third competitive grant cycle are required to submit an evaluation report of their AmeriCorps funded program.
+The AmeriCorps -required evaluation report may count towards one of the two reports allowed for the Preliminary evidence tier or may be submitted in addition to this.
 In the latter case, all three evaluation reports will be considered against the review criteria.

-If the applicant is not required to submit an evaluation report of their CNCS funded program, then more than two reports will not be considered.
+If the applicant is not required to submit an evaluation report of their AmeriCorps funded program, then more than two reports will not be considered.